TREASURIES-Bonds steady before Fed's Powell speaks on Friday

 Powell will speak at the Kansas City Fed’s annual economic symposium in Jackson Hole, Wyoming.

-His speech will be watched for any new indications on the Fed’s planned pace of rate hikes, as well as any response he might offer to criticism by U.S. President Donald Trump, who told Reuters on Monday that he is “not thrilled” with rate increases under Powell.
+His speech will be watched for any new indications on the Fed’s planned pace of rate hikes, as well as any response to criticism by U.S. President Donald Trump, who told Reuters on Monday that he was “not thrilled” with rate increases under Powell.

-Kansas City Federal Reserve Bank President Esther George said on Thursday that two more rate hikes this year “could be appropriate.”
+Kansas City Fed President Esther George said on Thursday that two more rate hikes this year “could be appropriate.”

 Futures traders are pricing in a 96 percent chance of a rate hike in September, and a 62 percent likelihood of a December rate rise, according to the CME Group’s FedWatch Tool.

-The difference in yield between 2-year and 10-year notes narrowed to 21 basis points, making for the flattest yield curve since 2007.
+The difference in yield between 2-year and 10-year notes narrowed to 20 basis points, the flattest yield curve since 2007.

 Investors also focused on trade tensions as the United States and China escalated their acrimonious trade war on Thursday, implementing punitive 25 percent tariffs on $16 billion worth of each other’s goods.